Cathedral and Medieval, Half-Timbered Town Center in the Lahn Valley

 Like many others, the Limburg Cathedral was stripped bare during the 19th century in an erroneous notion of what medieval churches should look like.
 However, in contrast to most others, the exterior of the church was repainted during the 1960s in its original colors.

-The inside of the Limburger Dom is even more interesting than the coloful exterior.
-During restoration work, medieval frescoes were uncovered making three quarters of the interior decorations the originals.
+The inside of the Limburger Dom is even more interesting than the colorful exterior.
+During restoration work, medieval frescoes were uncovered making three-quarters of the interior decorations the originals.
 The nave is 50 m (165 ft) long and 21 m (68 ft) high while the cupola soars to 33 m (197 ft).

 The Domschatz und Diözesanmuseum (Cathedral Treasury) near the church houses religious art and the treasures – some pieces date from the 10th century.